 After evensong enjoy a personal invitation to drinks at a private home of a resident of the castle after the castle has closed to the public and get a wonderful insight into the life and workings of the Castle in modern times.

-The owner of the house will take you on a tour and then lunch will be served in a private room.
+Subject to availability, the owner of the house will take you on a tour and then lunch will be served in a private room.

 This afternoon you are in for a treat!
 Highgrove was built between 1796 and 1798 for local land owners, the Paul family of Stroud.
 Believed to have been designed by Anthony Keck, the 37-acre estate is used to promote Prince Charles’s interest in organic farming and gardening.
 It is surrounded by 350 acres of land farmed by the Duchy of Cornwall, known as the Duchy Home Farm, which provides food for a variety of royal residences and for commercial outlets.
 The property is renowned for its extraordinary grounds and you will have a privileged opportunity to tour the gardens which were designed by Prince Charles, including the wild garden, the formal garden, and the walled-kitchen garden.
 Rare plants and trees from exotic locales are to be found throughout the grounds along with heritage seeds planted to maintain Britain’s native flora.
 This will undoubtedly be a very special day - there is typically a 3 year waiting list to try and get to see these gardens!
 Please note that all efforts will be made to ensure access to Highgrove, and it may need to be changed to a different day within your trip to accommodate the residents schedule.
 Should for whatever reason, it not be possible to do a visit here, alternative arrangements will be made.

 At days end you will be returned to your accommodation in London (approx. 7pm).